tensorworksio/cgrad/README.md

 ```

 ## TODO
-- Reduce operator for specific axes -> Major BUG to be fixed
+- Reduce operator for specific axes
 - Matmul operator as a combination of sum, add and reshape ideally
 - Pooling operators
 - Conv operator as a specific case of pool operator